imherrera/composed-di/README.md

 import {
   ServiceKey,
   ServiceModule,
-  singletonFactory,
-  oneShotFactory,
+  ServiceFactory,
-} from 'composed-di'; // when developing this repo locally, import from './src/index'
+} from 'composed-di'; // when developing this repo locally, import from './src'

 // 1) Define service types
 interface Config {